Home

 Once toxins are modified by the liver, they have to be eliminated from the body as soon as possible.
 The liver combines most of the fat-soluble toxins with bile so they can soon be eliminated via the colon.
 When bile flow is inhibited, toxins stay in the liver longer.

 This suppression of bile flow is called cholestasis and has several causes.
 An obstruction of the bile ducts can be caused by gallstones or parasites.
 The most common reason for cholestasis within the liver is from a common condition known as 'fatty liver'.
-Some common causes of fatty infiltration of the liver are obesity, alcohol ingestion, and a low fiber – high saturated fat diet.
+Some common causes of fatty infiltration of the liver are obesity, alcohol ingestion, and a low fiber diet.

 What are gallbladder stones composed of?